 Helping people with anorexia understand hunger again.

-We designed a recovery companion app and wearable that translates invisible biosignals into a living 3D garden.
-Giving people with anorexia nervosa a way to see what their body is doing, when their internal sense of hunger and fullness can no longer be trusted.
+We designed a recovery companion app and wearable that translates invisible biosignals into data visualisations.
+Giving people with anorexia nervosa a way to see what their body is doing, when their internal sense of hunger and fullness is unreliable.

 Tools